AltahhanAi/Data_Science/docs/content/unit1/01_01_what-is-data-science.md

 * **Sport science:** Are the current coach's tactics/strategy working well for our team?

       - Data is power and particularly in sport science as it allows the strategy of the team to be set, examined and changed through past experience and trying different tactics.
-Reinforcement learning (RL) is particularly useful for such task.
-You will study this branch of machine learning in the Robotics module but bear in mind that RL application is huge and anything that potentially has a set of actions to choose from is a candidate take advantage of RL capabilities.
+Reinforcement learning (RL) is particularly useful for such a task.
+You will study this branch of machine learning in the Robotics module.
+However, you should bear in mind that RL application is huge and anything that potentially has a set of actions to choose from may take advantage of RL capabilities.

 ##Technology that you might need:

 ###Jupyter Notebook

-Jupyter notebook is an interactive tool that uses Interactive Python (IPython) to edit and execute Python programmes from a web browser.
-It provides maximum flexibility and availability for a wide range of devises and users.
+Jupyter Notebook is an interactive tool that uses Interactive Python (IPython) to edit and execute Python programmes from a web browser.
+It provides maximum flexibility and availability for a wide range of devices and users.

 You need to install it via python using ‘python -m pip install jupyter’ (pip is now shipped by default with Python 3.4 and above).
 Alternatively, you can install it alongside many useful programming tools and packages by installing Anaconda Distribution.